Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Summary description of the experiment

 \subsection{The LISA Technology Package}

 The instrument flown on LPF, the LISA Technology Package (LTP), has been described in detail in \cite{LPFPKS}.
 Here we summarize its essential features.

-The LTP, depicted in Fig.~\ref{fig:LPFfigure}, carried two cubic Au-Pt TMs each with a mass of \SI{1.928}{kg} and size \SI{46}{mm}.
-During operation these TMs had no mechanical contact with their surroundings, and were \emph{free falling}, each one at the center of a housing leaving 3 to \SI{4}{mm} clearance gaps to the faces of the TM.
-Each of these \emph{electrode housings} (EH) carried a series of electrodes facing all faces of the respective TM.
+The LTP, depicted in Fig.~\ref{fig:LPFfigure}, carried two cubic Au-Pt test masses each with a mass of \SI{1.928}{kg} and size \SI{46}{mm}.
+During operation these test masses had no mechanical contact with their surroundings, and were \emph{free falling}, each one at the center of a housing leaving 3 to \SI{4}{mm} clearance gaps to the faces of the test mass.
+Each of these \emph{electrode housings} carried a series of electrodes facing all faces of the respective test mass.
 These electrodes were used for two purposes.
-First they were part of a capacitive sensor of the motion of the TM relative to its housing, for all degrees of freedom (DOF).
-Second, they were used to apply feedback electrostatic forces and torques to the TM, whenever needed.
+First they were part of a capacitive sensor of the motion of the test mass relative to its housing, for all degrees of freedom.
+Second, they were used to apply feedback electrostatic forces and torques to the test mass, whenever needed.

-The main sensor for the relative motion of the TMs was a heterodyne laser interferometric system, called the Optical Metrology System (OMS) \cite{PhysRevLett.126.131103}.
-For the purpose of this paper it is important to recall that the interferometer measured six different DOF: the relative displacement $\Delta x(t)$ between the the TMs along the sensitive $x$-axis, joining their respective centers of mass; the relative displacement $x_1(t)$ along the $x$-axis of one of the TM, called TM1, relative to the interferometer optical bench and, as a consequence, also relative to the spacecraft; the two angles of rotation $\eta (t)$ and $\phi(t)$ for both TMs, around the $y$-axis and $z$-axis respectively.
-These six TM DOF, and also the remaining six, were also measured at all times by the capacitive sensors \cite{PRD_96_062004_capacitive}.
-However the interferometric readout was approximately three orders of magnitude more sensitive than the capacitive one for all DOF for which they were both available.
+The main sensor for the relative motion of the test masses was a heterodyne laser interferometric system, called the optical metrology system (OMS) \cite{PhysRevLett.126.131103}.
+For the purpose of this paper it is important to recall that the interferometer measured six different degrees of freedom: the relative displacement $\Delta x(t)$ between the test masses along the sensitive $x$-axis, joining their respective centers of mass; the relative displacement $x_1(t)$ along the $x$-axis of one of the test mass, called TM1, relative to the interferometer optical bench and, as a consequence, also relative to the spacecraft; the two angles of rotation $\eta (t)$ and $\phi(t)$ for both test masses, around the $y$-axis and $z$-axis respectively.
+These six test mass degrees of freedom, and also the remaining six, were also measured at all times by the capacitive sensors \cite{PRD_96_062004_capacitive}.
+However the interferometric readout was approximately three orders of magnitude more sensitive than the capacitive one for all degrees of freedom for which they were both available.
 All the measurements above have a sampling rate of \SI{10}{\hertz}.